 A maritime MRLS/GMLRS is not a new concept, the US Navy initiated a study into something similar called the Precision Over the horizon Land Attack Rocket (POLAR) that used the MRLS rocket as its base, although the motor was nearly a third larger.
 This was cancelled in favour of the Land Attack Standard Missile that was also itself, subsequently cancelled.

-Navalising a land based system is no trivial task and the principle problem with this idea is managing the corrosive exhaust.
-Others include maintaining corrosion resistance, re loading and compensating for the ships movement (the guidance system may not be able to cope with a moving launch platform)
+Navalising a land-based system is no trivial task and the principal problem with this idea is managing the corrosive exhaust.
+Others include maintaining corrosion resistance, reloading and compensating for the movement of the ship (the guidance system may not be able to cope with a moving launch platform)

 Now, none of these might be feasible and there might be other issues but could some of the disadvantages be overcome with compromise?

 What is certain is that a naval GMLRS would be invaluable, potent, have some degree of commonality with land forces and be relatively low cost.

 What is even more intriguing is that should we be able to integrate a GMLRS launcher aboard an RN vessel open up the possibility of using the same launcher for the 300km BROACH warhead variant, ATACMS, 1 per pod.
 The Israelis also make the 150km EXTRA rocket that fits two to a G/MLRS pod.

 Standing 25km offshore (with that indefinite poise thing) a ship-launched ATACMS would be able to attack targets up to 275km inshore.